 We believe in a holistic approach that focuses on all aspects of each client’s rehabilitation.
 Building effective, trusting relationships with those we work with and their families means we can get optimum results.

-Our hand therapists combine the knowledge and skills of physiotherapy and occupational therapy to assess clients in great detail.
-Their collaboration with the hand surgeon in surgical planning and post-operative protection and rehabilitation is vital to ensure optimal results.
+When assessing clients, Osiris’ hand therapists utilise their knowledge and skills to develop a personalised treatment plan.
+Where surgery is appropriate, collaboration with the hand surgeon in surgical planning and post-operative protection and rehabilitation helps to ensure optimal results.

-The Osiris hand team is also an integral part of our industry-leading focal spasticity service and Osiris hand clinicians are highly skilled in all aspects of upper limb spasticity management, including the art of targeted botulinum toxin injections.
+The Osiris hand therapy team is also an integral part of our industry-leading focal spasticity service and Osiris’ hand clinicians are highly skilled in all aspects of upper limb spasticity management, including targeted botulinum toxin injections.